OfficeDev/Office-Samples/Word-Add-in-WritingAssistant/README.md

 ### How to use this sample add-in
-1. Click the button "Choose File" to choose the Excel file you want to inserted into the worksheet.
-You can also use the provided file name as "SalesTemplate.xlsx" to have a test.
+1. Click the button "Import" to choose the document you want to inserted into the current Word document.
-2. Then, the provided Excel file will be inserted into current worksheet.
+2. Then, the provided Word file will be inserted into current document.
-3. What's more, we will also automate appendix an worksheet using the provided "JSONData.json"
+3. Click the button "Check" to check all the potential errors.
+4. Move the mouse hover the annotation to check details.

 ### File structure